perseids-project/perseids_docs/integrations/syriaca/apioauth.md

 curl -X PUT --header "Content-Type: application/json" --header "Accept: application/json" --header "Authorization: Bearer 72563e4c99bd54dedc293bf65183398b60a1794af9eca7e006d6eb21dff48032" -d "{ \"community_name\" : \"API Tests\" }" "https://sosol.perseids.org/sosol/api/v1/publications/51"
 ```

-If successful, Perseids will return an empty response with the HTTP 200 status code to confirm the change.
+Perseids returns an empty response with the HTTP 200 status code to confirm the change.

 3. Submitting to the Review Community

-The Syriaca workflow currently calls for the Srophe app to submit the document on behalf of the user directly to the Syriaca community boards upon creation of a new publication in Perseids.
+The Syriaca.org workflow currently calls for the Srophe app to submit the document on behalf of the user directly to the Syriaca community boards upon creation of a new publication in Perseids.
 The initial editing/creation of the document is done solely in the Srophe app.
 This requires a 3rd API interaction, to submit the publication, via the following API interaction:

 A POST to